 Tettegouche State Park

-About 30 miles from Eagle Ridge Resort – head to Tettegouche for a great sense of the North Shore: the spectacular overlooks at Shovel Point; rocky, steep cliffs and inland bluffs; the cascading 60 ft.
-High Falls of the Baptism River; and the historic Tettegouche Camp where visitors can stay the night.
+About 30 miles from Eagle Ridge Resort – head to Tettegouche for a great view of the North Shore.
+Enjoy the spectacular overlooks at Shovel Point, the rocky, steep cliffs and inland bluffs, the cascading 60 ft.
+High Falls of the Baptism River, and the historic Tettegouche Camp where visitors can stay the night.
 This is a hiker's paradise with miles of trails that overlook the Sawtooth Mountains and wind down to inland lakes accessible only by foot.
 The Palisade Valley Unit features broad scenic vistas coupled with an expanse of multi-use, four-season trails.
 Two more trout lakes complement the fishing opportunities within the rest of the park.
 The park is also known for rock climbing opportunities and quality bird watching in the spring, summer, and especially the fall.

 Split Rock Lighthouse State Park

 Three really cool things converge at Split Rock Lighthouse State Park – One of Minnesota’s oldest and most recognized landmarks, a scenic state park boasting the Split Rock River and Lake Superior shoreline, and the Gitchi Gami bike trail.
-Easily spend an entire day at the Minnesota Historical Society’s interpretive lighthouse tour and gift shop, the Park’s hiking trails and picnic areas, and biking along the paved Gitchi Gami bike trail between Split Rock and Gooseberry Falls State Parks.
+Spend an entire day at the Minnesota Historical Society’s interpretive lighthouse tour and gift shop, exploring hiking trails and picnic areas, and biking along the paved Gitchi Gami bike trail between Split Rock and Gooseberry Falls State Parks.

 Gooseberry Falls State Park

-Gooseberry Falls is the gateway to the North Shore and arguably one of the most popular waterfalls to visit.
-It is known for its spectacular waterfalls, river gorge, Lake Superior shoreline, Civilian Conservation Corps log and stone structures, and north woods wildlife.
-Listen to the thunderous roar of the Upper, Middle and Lower Falls of the Gooseberry River as it plummets through a rocky gorge.
+Gooseberry Falls is the gateway to the North Shore and is known for its spectacular waterfalls, river gorge, Lake Superior shoreline, Civilian Conservation Corps log and stone structures, and North Woods wildlife.
+Listen to the thunderous roar of the Upper, Middle and Lower Falls of the Gooseberry River.
 Watch for waves, ships, or the moonrise on Lake Superior from an ancient lava flow known as the Picnic Flow.
-Hike or ski to see the Fifth Falls through a forest of evergreens, aspen, and birch, and enjoy camping in modern campsites, picnicking, and relaxing along the Lake Superior shoreline or the Gooseberry River.
+Hike or ski to see the Fifth Falls through a forest of evergreens, aspen, and birch.
+Enjoy camping in modern campsites, picnicking, and relaxing along the Lake Superior shoreline or the Gooseberry River.